Columbus Water Quality at a Glance

 For Comprehensive Protection:

-• Reverse osmosis systems remove widest range of contaminants
+• Reverse osmosis systems remove the widest range of contaminants including chromium-6, DBPs, and most PFAS compounds

-• Activated carbon alone may not be sufficient
+• Activated carbon alone is not sufficient for chromium-6 removal

-Contact Columbus Water Quality Lab at (614) 645-7691 for specific recommendations based on your location and concerns.
+Contact Columbus Water Quality Lab at (614) 645-7691 for specific recommendations based on your location and household needs.

-Why does my water smell like chlorine sometimes?
+Why does my Columbus water smell like chlorine sometimes?

 Columbus uses chlorine as its primary disinfectant to ensure safe water throughout the distribution system.
-You may notice stronger chlorine smell or taste:
+A stronger chlorine smell or taste is more noticeable:

-• After main breaks or system maintenance when additional chlorine is used
+• After water main breaks or system maintenance when additional chlorine is added

-• If you live closer to water treatment plants
+• If you live closer to a water treatment plant

 • During periods of high water demand

-This is normal and does not affect water safety.
-To reduce chlorine taste/odor:
+This is normal and does not affect regulatory safety.
+However, the chlorination process that produces this odour is also responsible for Columbus’s elevated disinfection byproducts.
+To reduce chlorine taste or odour:

 • Fill a pitcher and refrigerate for several hours